 India is among the fastest-growing economies in the world with an immense human potential and a large market comprising of over 1.2 billion people.
 Opportunities in India has however attracted a large amount of Foreign Direct Investment into the country and each year the amount of FDI inflow keeps on increasing due to more number of foreign businesses who start their operations in India.
-The article will tell us as to how can a foreign company start a new company in India and also other details which would help us to understand the topic in a better way.
+The article will tell us as to how can a foreign company set up a branch office in India and also all about registration of foreign companies in India which would help us to understand the topic in a better way.

 There are mainly two types of entry strategy for the foreign businesses in India, the registration of a company or the establishing a branch/liaison office.